YourFriendlyError/Password-Mutator/README.md

 # Use cases
-<u>For educational purposes only.</u> Use this in CTF tournaments, create wordlists, red teaming if you have permissions, or hashcat.
+<u>For educational purposes only.</u> Use this in CTF tournaments, create wordlists, red/purple/blue teaming, or password cracking.

 ## Usage

 Arguments:

 -p, --password         The password to generate variations for.

--i, --iterations       The number of variations to generate (default: min=10x, max=40x) x = times repeating the loop which results in repeating the same variations.

 -o, --output           The file to write the generated variations to (optional).